Estimated Reading Time: 8 minutes

-The State Pension is a regular payment from the government.
+The State Pension is a regular pensioner benefit from the government.
 Most people can begin claiming this when they reach a certain age - the State Pension age (this is different from the retirement age).

 Here, we’ve explained how to find out your State Pension age, how much money you’ll receive, whether you qualify, how to claim and how it’s paid.

 Compare local care services or discover your dream retirement home.

 After the latest review, the current State Pension age for men and women in the UK is 66.
 This is set to increase again to 67 years old between 2026 and 2028, and again to 68 years old between 2044 and 2046.